swch/slate/source/index.html.md

     }
 }
 ```
 Some objects support posting multiple nested objects to avoid multiple server calls.
-This is supported by the Single Site Jobs, Cards, Accounts as well as the address APIs.
+This is supported by the Single Site Job, Card, Account and Address APIs.
 For example, a Job can be posted with a nested cardholder, account, and a card (the card can even have a nested address).
 This is currently only supported when single jobs are posted, not with Plural POSTs.

-If a nested cardholder is referenced by multiple objects, the nested object should reference the created instnce using the cardholder cuid.
+If a nested cardholder is referenced by multiple objects, the nested object should reference the created instance using the cardholder cuid.
 Notice the body required on the request to the right.
 A cardholder_ref parameter is required on card, account, and address entities to ensure the correstponding cardholder_id properties are filled in properly.